Background and links - sustainability in natural resources

 Climate change 101

 Certain gases in the atmosphere absorb and trap heat radiated from the Earth, a phenomenon known as the greenhouse effect.
 These greenhouse gases (GHGs) include water vapour, carbon dioxide, methane and nitrous oxide.
 Human activities have greatly elevated carbon dioxide, methane and nitrous oxide atmospheric concentrations, contributing to climate change.
 The primary causes of the increases are: burning of fossil fuels (coal, oil and natural gas) for electricity generation, transportation and industrial use; and agricultural practices.
 GHG emissions can be reduced by reducing energy consumption, developing low carbon sources of energy such as renewable (e.g. solar, wind, hydro) electricity, and in some cases, carbon capture and storage.
 Efforts to reduce greenhouse gases vary by region depending on the sources and uses of energy.
-Here is some feedback on BC's Climate Action Plan to reduce greenhouse gas emissions.
+Resourceful Paths contributed to an ARENA handbook on Hybrid power generation for Australian off-grid mines to reduce greenhouse gas emissions.

 The IPCC has completed comprehensive analysis on climate change fundamentals and mitigation strategies.
 At times, climate change generates debate, however, the vast majority of climate change scientists agree that climate is happening, and information has been compiled to explain many of the perceived controversies.